nicoleciceron/nicoleciceron.github.io/README.md

     ![add_index](Images/add_index.gif)

-3. You can now view your page by going to the link: _your-usesrname.gitub.io_.
+3. Before you view your static page, you have to go to Settings to specify the Source so you can enable GitHub pages for your repository.
+In this case, you only currently have the **main** branch so choose this branch.
+After that, you can now view your page by going to the link: _your-usesrname.gitub.io_.
 You can also do this by going to **Settings** You can continue editing your **index.md** file if you want to make any more changes in the formatting of your content.

 4. You can also add themes on your page using Jekyll templates.
 Jekyll is a very popular static site generator that easy displays and processes your content, which is formatted in a lightweight markup language, in a working static website without any databases or any installations.
 There are a handful of [Jekyll themes](https://pages.github.com/themes/) that are supported by GitHub pages that you can use for your own statci website.